ETHZ-RobotX/RoboticsSummerSchool/README.md

-# ETH RobotX SuperMegaBot
+# ETH RobotX Robotics Summer School
 This repository containins information on the SuperMegaBot as used for the [Robotic Summer School](https://center-for-robotics.ethz.ch/education/summer-school.html) and instructions on how to set it up.

 ## Documentation
 The documentation is deployed using github pages.
-Check out https://ethz-robotx.github.io/SuperMegaBot for the documentation of the SuperMegaBot.
+Check out https://ethz-robotx.github.io/RoboticsSummerSchool for the documentation of the Robotics Summer School.

 ## Issue tracking
 Please use the [issues page](https://github.com/ETHZ-RobotX/SuperMegaBot/issues) to report any issues concerning the robots (hardware and software related issues).